wenjunthenwj/wenjunthenwj.github.io/docs/achievements.md

 <b>(:star:) I Say Hi: </b> Goes to the first three people that says hi to me in our math group chat.

-<b>(:star:) Consultation Star: </b> Arranged and attended a solo or small group math consultation with me.
+<b>(:star:) Nowhere to Hide: </b> Remembered by me for the rest of the year for a unique/positive reason.

 <b>(:star:) Gaming is life: </b> Plays any of the video games that I enjoy playing.